Question of accused killer's competency stalls case in slayings of three women

 Brooks had been under Oklahoma probation and parole supervision since January 2021 for a second-degree robbery conviction out of North Carolina, according to Department of Corrections records.

-Detectives have reached out to other police departments as far away as the Tar Heel State and Florida to see if any unsolved homicides could be a match or to follow-up on leads.
-Thus far, they haven't been able to confirm any additional killings.
+Detectives have reached out to other police departments as far away as the Tar Heel State and Florida to see if any unsolved homicides could be a match or to follow up on leads.
+Thus far, they haven't been able to confirm any additional killings that might be related.

 Brooks is held in the Tulsa County jail in lieu of $5 million bond.